Sandjan/knn_torch_upscaler/README.md

 ## Overview

-This is a hobby project that implements a simple edge-enhancement upscaler.
-It doesn't create new details (because it only uses the information that are already in the image) but rather tries to sharpen existing edges through patch matching.
+This is a hobby project that implements a patch based knn image upscaler.
+It doesn't create new details (because it only uses the information that is already contained in the image) but rather tries to sharpen existing edges through patch matching.
 Results often have a "painted" look due to the limitations of the approach.

 ## Examples